Food and Food Ingredients

 Many delis take surplus food and package it and place it in a cooler separate from the deli counter.
 Generally, sales of this food are exempt from sales tax.
 Cole slaw, baked beans, and potato salad sold in various size containers are exempt from sales tax because they are not sold with eating utensils and are priced by weight or volume.
 However, meals prepared by the retailer and stored in a cooler are subject to sales tax because they are not priced by weight or volume.
 Typical examples include a meatloaf sandwich or a Chinese meal.

-Monetary tips or gratuities which are included with the charge for meal service are subject to tax.
 If meal service cannot be obtained without paying the gratuity or if the gratuity is inseparable from the service charge, tax is due on the full amount charged for the meal service.
+Any mandatory charge for meal service—whether labeled as a tip, gratuity, service charge, or something else—is subject to tax.
+A service charge for the use of a debit or credit card is taxable, because the charge is required to obtain the meal service.
 Tips or gratuities paid voluntarily by the customer are not taxable.

 Alcoholic Beverages